Agoric/documentation/main/guides/js-programming/vats.md

 Since a vat runs in a single *event loop*, each incoming request has to finish before the next one starts.
 If there's remaining work, you schedule it to happen later after a Promise resolves.

 The Agoric process starts several vats.
 Each vat hosts a service (e.g. the Board, Zoe, etc.).
-As of July, 2020, all contracts run in the Zoe vat.
-Eventually this will change to each contract having a dedicated vat.
+As of March, 2021, all contracts each run in a new vat with their own version of the Zoe Contract Facet.
+There is one vat that contains the Zoe Service.